Home/Journal

 Clean empty room in a rental property ready for checkout

-The good news is that with proper preparation, the vast majority of tenants can get their entire deposit back.
-Here is a practical guide to making that happen.
+The good news: with proper preparation, the vast majority of tenants can get their entire deposit back.
+Here is the practical guide to making that happen.

 Understand What Deductions Are Allowed